News and Updates About Federal Financial Aid & the FAFSA: Students | Practitioners

 By Brendan Williams

-Financial aid offer season is here and, thankfully, it's on time this year.
-Students nationwide will discover that financial aid can help lower the cost of college significantly.
-However, one major challenge remains: interpreting each college's costs and understanding the financial options available.
+Financial aid offer season is here!
+Students nationwide will discover that financial aid can significantly lower the cost of college.
+However, one major challenge remains: interpreting each college's costs and understanding the available financial options.

-Recent studies, including one by the Government Accountability Office, reveal that how colleges communicate about financial aid is often confusing and inconsistent.
+Multiple studies have revealed that how colleges communicate about financial aid is often confusing and inconsistent.
 Like any major purchase, understanding your total cost is key to making informed decisions.
-Almost eight years ago, uAspire partnered with New America on Decoding the Cost of College, where we compared over 500 financial aid offers.
-Two findings stood out: one-third of the offers lacked any cost information, and there were 23 different methods to calculate remaining costs.
+A recent brief completed by uAspire, Caution: Prices May Vary, showed that, across more than 200 aid offers, there were 11 different ways to calculate the remaining cost after financial aid was applied.
+This brief shows that financial aid offer communications still have room for improvement and adds to the results from a previous study, uAspire conducted with New America, Decoding the Cost of College.
+Two findings stood out from this study: one-third of the offers lacked cost information, and there were 23 different methods for calculating remaining costs.
 These discrepancies highlight that comparing financial aid offers is far from straightforward.
 Ultimately, students must do their own math to thoroughly understand their financial options when choosing a college.

 One of the toughest parts of financial aid offer reviews is simply convincing students to review them.
 Here are some successful strategies we have used while advising or have seen partners use over the years:

-Recent studies, including one by the Government Accountability Office, reveal that how colleges communicate about financial aid is often confusing and inconsistent.
+Multiple studies have revealed that how colleges communicate about financial aid is often confusing and inconsistent.
 Like any major purchase, understanding your total cost is key to making informed decisions.
-Almost eight years ago, uAspire partnered with New America on Decoding the Cost of College, where we compared over 500 financial aid offers.
-Two findings stood out: one-third of the offers lacked any cost information, and there were 23 different methods to calculate remaining costs.
+A recent brief completed by uAspire, Caution: Prices May Vary, showed that, across more than 200 aid offers, there were 11 different ways to calculate the remaining cost after financial aid was applied.
+This brief shows that financial aid offer communications still have room for improvement and adds to the results from a previous study, uAspire conducted with New America, Decoding the Cost of College.
+Two findings stood out from this study: one-third of the offers lacked cost information, and there were 23 different methods for calculating remaining costs.
 These discrepancies highlight that comparing financial aid offers is far from straightforward.
 Ultimately, students must do their own math to thoroughly understand their financial options when choosing a college.

 One of the toughest parts of financial aid offer reviews is simply convincing students to review them.
 Here are some successful strategies we have used while advising or have seen partners use over the years: